The College / Introduction

 The Mayo School of Arts was established in 1875, with the intention of having a centre that served the demands of the local and British peers and the government by preserving and patronizing the crafts of Punjab.

 The foundation stone of the Kipling Block (now the Administration block) was laid on January 3,1880 by Prince Albert Victor and presents an early example of the utilization of Mughal imagery.
 Referred to as ‘late Mughal’ style in contemporary accounts, its construction was supervised by the famous engineer from Lahore, Khan Bahadur Ganga Ram, who later became well known for his philanthropy.
 Initially, the building consisted of six rooms.
 Temporary additions were made to it in 1881.
-In 1891 these temporary structures were made permanent in accordance with a design prepared by the Principal.
+In 1891 these temporary structures were made permanent in accordance with a design prepared by the then Principal.
 Now the school had proper workshops equipped with tools and machines.
 In 1902 four large machine workshops and photolithography studio were already functioning.
 The fountain in the front of the main entrance was designed by Sardar Bahadur Bhai Ram Singh, much admired as a designer and craftsman when selected to decorate a section of Queen Victoria’s Osborne House.
 Kipling utilized his crafts and sculpture background to construct a comparatively simple but elegantly detailed structure.
-The beautifully laid brick masonry of the walls ends at the roof with an outer cornice of red sand-stone which historian Latif mentions, had been obtained from Delhi.
+The beautifully laid brick masonry of the walls ends at the roof with an outer cornice of red sand- stone which historian Latif mentions, had been obtained from Delhi.

 NCA is ideally located in the heart of the cultural capital and enjoys a historically rich neighbourhood.
 The College is flanked on either side by the Lahore Museum and the Town Hall respectively, with the Punjab University Old Campus situated across the road.
 The lure of the city for students is not just limited to the magic of history and the world heritage sites.
 The area between the Badshahi Mosque and the NCA offers a wealth of ideas, possibilities for material exploration and inspiration.
 This is a city where people make things on site and a living is made from ideas; from metalwork and plastics to print workshops and digital art.
 This is an extraordinary space for research, collaboration and innovation, one that is utilized by NCA students as a home away from home from the first day of their entry into the College.